 In September 2011, we entered into the C5 License Agreement with Archemix relating to anti-C5 aptamers.
-In connection with the C5 License Agreement, as amended, we paid Archemix an upfront licensing fee of \$1.0 million and issued to Archemix an aggregate of 2,000,000 shares of our series A-1 preferred stock.
+In connection with the C5 License Agreement, as amended, we paid Archemix an upfront licensing fee of \$1.0 million and issued to Archemix an aggregate of 2,000,000 shares of our series A-1 preferred stock and 500,000 shares of our series B-1 preferred stock.
 We have also paid Archemix an aggregate of \$2.0 million in fees based on our achievement of specified clinical milestone events under the C5 License Agreement.
 This amount does not include the milestone payment obligation of \$1.0 million triggered by the positive, initial top-line data from the OPH2003 trial, which is included as a payable on our Consolidated Balance Sheet as of December 31, 2019 and as an expense on our Consolidated Statement of Operations for the year ended December 31, 2019.